danomatika/ofxPd/README.md

     openFrameworks/addons/ofxPd/pdExample/ => openFrameworks/apps/myApps/pdExample/

-It must be 3 levels down in the openframeworks folder structure.
+It must be 3 levels down in the openFrameworks folder structure.

 Then after renaming: